 Nordine snatches my bucket, telling me to go and sit in the far corner, where the tiles are marginally cooler.
 I do as he says, lying flat on the floor, gradually sensing the tension drip from my shoulders.
 When Nordine delivers my bucket, I use the cup to ladle hot water over my head.
 Yes, this’ll do fine, I reckon.
 All is well.

 A weasel of a man emerges from the mist.
 He has an evil grin and a ribcage that could double as a toast rack.
 A bony finger beckons.

 “What’s your name?” he crows, in perfect English.

 “Come!” he demands.

 Nordine smiles gleefully.
-Blair is already grunting as an athletic-looking chap twists his legs into sickening angles.
+Blair is already grunting, an athletic-looking chap twisting his legs into sickening angles.
 The weasel is not getting on my back, I assure myself.
-No way!
-I’ll chuck him across the hammam if he tries any fancy moves.
+Absolutely no way!
+I’ll chuck him across the hammam if he shows any fancy moves.

 No sooner am I laid face down on the tiles than my tormentor drops his full weight on my back, his knees gouging savagely.
 In an instant, several joints in my spine pop as the air is pummelled from my lungs.
 In mere seconds this man has rendered me entirely helpless.

 Shaking an arm like a terrier throttling a rat, he wrenches the left wrist behind my neck.
 Soon finding his rhythm, the unceasing crack of joints echoes off the vaulted ceiling.
 I simply groan when he takes my right knee, twisting it into a position it hasn’t known for years.